chasemuss/Kargaroth/Important Events/9 Cleaning up Quest Log.md

 - Elemental Plane of Air (if able)
 - Go help the other team

-We teleport to hell and go to Drar's palace.
+We teleport to hell and go to [[Drar]]'s palace.
+Drar does not believe us when we tell him that we saw [[Xinzounux]].
+We challenge him on his doubts and he refuses to budge.